feathersjs/feathers/contributing.md

 ## Documentation

-Feathers documentation is currently contained in Markdown files in the [gh-pages branch](https://github.com/feathersjs/feathers/tree/gh-pages).
-To change the documentation submit a pull request against that branch and the documentation will be automatically updated using Jekyll.
+Feathers documentation is contained Markdown files in the `/docs` folder.
+To change the documentation submit a pull request and it will be updated with the next release.

 # Contributor Code of Conduct